-- Advance payment;
+- Advance payment (under the provisions of the Subsidy contract);

 - Interim payments;

 - Final payment.

 The amount of advance payment, which is provided by the MA to lead beneficiary is up to 20% of the EU, the Bulgarian national co-financing and co-financing of the partnering country as part of the Subsidy Contract.
 The advance payment is deducted from the verified expenditures reported with the Request for final payment.
 Interim and final payments are based on costs actually incurred by the beneficiaries.